 Senate Passes MAP-21 Bill with Provisions for Safe Routes

 March 14, 2012: Today the Senate passed the MAP-21 transportation bill, including a number of improvements for Safe Routes to School, bicycling and walking.
-The Safe Routes to School National Partnership applauds the Senate for their bipartisan action on the transportation reauthorization and urges the House to move quickly to take up the bipartisan MAP-21 bill.
+The Safe Routes Partnership applauds the Senate for their bipartisan action on the transportation reauthorization and urges the House to move quickly to take up the bipartisan MAP-21 bill.

 A Win for Safe Routes to School, Bicycling and Walking in the Senate